openpolis/mailupy/README.md

     print (group)
 ```

-Getting users from lists using [Ordering and Filtering (Mailup Documentation)](http://help.mailup.com/display/mailupapi/Paging+and+filtering)
+Getting recipients from lists using [Ordering and Filtering (Mailup Documentation)](http://help.mailup.com/display/mailupapi/Paging+and+filtering)

 ```py
 for group in client.get_groups_from_list(